linode/docs/docs/guides/databases/surrealdb/surrealdb-for-web-applications/index.md

     cd surreal-example-app/
     ```

 1. Install the SurrealDB JavaScript library to the project.
-While the project could interact with the SurrealDB server via HTTP, the SurrealDB library gives a much more convenient interface.
+While the project could interact with the SurrealDB server via HTTP, the SurrealDB library provides a much more convenient interface.

     ```command
     npm install surrealdb.js --save
     ```

-1. Customize the project's metadata as you would like.
+1. Customize the project's metadata as you see fit.
 The metadata for the Gatsby application is stored in the `gatsby-config.js` file.

     ```command
     nano gatsby-config.js